bkgood/giter/README.md

 allocate a bunch of (probably small) extra slices that could be trivially avoided with something like a `MapChunked[T, R any](uint, f([]T) -> []R` with the sacrifice of a bit more code.

-#### some/has
-"has anything matching predicate"

-trivially implemented with filter+first and a nil check but i don't really want to do that.

 ## isn't this slow?

 probably? i wouldn't try to write a blas implementation with it. but for typical webby